HdHamid/SQL-server/README.md

 - 👋 Hi, I’m Hamid
 - 👀 Interested in SQL Server and Microsoft BI Platform
-- 💞️ Looking to collaborate on BI projects to help businesses improve their knowledge of their situations
+- 💞️ Looking to collaborate on BI projects to help businesses improve their knowledge of their situation
 - 📫 HamidDoostparvar@gmail.com

 <!---